samfolo/bank_tech_test/README.md

 So that I can keep track of my spending habits
 I would like to be able to print out my bank balance

+As a customer
+So that only I can access my money
+I would like to be able to set a PIN number

 ––––––––––

 As a bank CEO